hirefrank/gmail-attachment-extractor/README.md

 # Gmail Attachment Extractor

-A Deno script that automatically extracts attachments from Gmail emails with specific labels and saves them to Google Drive.
+A Deno script that automatically extracts attachments from Gmail emails with specific labels, saves them to Google Drive, and manages email labels for processing status.

+## Features

+- Automatic extraction of email attachments
+- Organized storage in Google Drive with year-based folders
+- Intelligent file naming based on sender and date
+- Label management for tracking processed items
+- Duplicate prevention with processing history
+- Robust error handling and retry logic
+- Detailed logging for troubleshooting

 ## Prerequisites

 - [Deno](https://deno.land/) installed on your system
 - A Google Cloud Project with Gmail and Drive APIs enabled
 - Google Cloud OAuth 2.0 credentials
+- Gmail labels set up for processing workflow

 ## Setup